-1. Approval of Exceptions.
+- Approval of Exceptions.
+The FHLBank Boston has a bank-wide Operational Exception Procedure.
+As noted in this policy, exceptions to any policy must follow Operational Risk Management's (ORM) process for documenting exceptions using the Exception Request Form, which includes notifying ORM when an exception is being considered.
 All exceptions under this Policy must be approved by the Senior Vice President/Director and/or HCI Operations Manager of Housing and Community Investment of the Bank and reported to the Authorized Approver.
-2. Responsibility for Interpretations.
+Any approved exceptions that remain open must be reported to the Board of Directors on an annual basis. - 2.
+Responsibility for Interpretations.
 Senior Vice President/Director and/or HCI Operations Manager of Housing and Community Investment of the Bank are responsible for all interpretations of this Policy.